jcorporation/myMPD/README.md

 ## Run

-Adapt the configuration file `/etc/mympd.conf` to your needs (`/etc/webapps/mympd/mympd.conf` for Archlinux) or use the [mympd-config](https://github.com/jcorporation/myMPD/wiki/mympd-config) tool to generate automatically a valid `mympd.conf`.
+Adapt the configuration file `/etc/mympd.conf` to your needs (`/etc/webapps/mympd/mympd.conf` for Archlinux) or use the [mympd-config](https://github.com/jcorporation/myMPD/wiki/mympd-config) tool to generate automatically a valid `mympd.conf`. myMPD can be customized in many aspects, see the [configuration page](https://github.com/jcorporation/myMPD/wiki/Configuration) in the wiki for reference.

 ``
 Usage: ./mympd [/etc/mympd.conf]